abhishekarya1/Hash-Define-myNotes/content/linux-tools/terminal/tools.md

 # extract tarball
 $ tar -xf myfile.tar

-# compress with gzip, bzip upon achival
+# filter (compress/uncompress) with gzip, bzip upon achival/unarchival automatically
 -z -b

+# show archive content
+-t

 # show extracted content names in terminal
 -v

-# add files to existing tarball
+# add files to existing archive
 -r
 ```

 It can work with tapes and drives too, so we need to specify that we're archiving files or directories using the `-f` flag.
+So this goes everytime we use this command under normal circumstances.

 It doesn't remove the original file or archive upon archival or extraction respectively, unlike compression (`gzip`, `bzip2`, `xz`) tools above.

 ## Hashing
 `md5sum` `sha256sum` `sha512sum`